Tired of plain steamed white rice? Give this Chipotle White Rice a try the next time that you make rice!

-I make some sort of rice at least once a week.
-I just love how versatile rice can be.
-You can make basic steamed rice or you can switch things up and add different spices to the rice.
+What I love about rice is that you can make basic steamed rice or you can switch things up and add different spices to the rice.

 I tend to overstock our pantry.
 I like to keep certain staples on hand.
 You'll usually find dried beans, grains, lots of spices and dried chiles, and one of my favorite pantry staples: Chipotle Peppers in Adobo Sauce.
-Those canned chipotle peppers, which you can find in most well-stocked grocery stores, can add a ton of flavor to a dish.

 The smokiness and spiciness of the pepper takes the white rice to a new level.
 Rather then dicing up the pepper, the whole chipotle pepper is added to the rice.
 Even though it's left whole, it adds a ton of flavor and spiciness to the rice.